 The earthquake and following tsunami on Friday, March 11, 2011 claimed the lives of about 20,000 people.
 Initially, 52 of the country's 54 reactors were shut down, being subjected to stress tests and safety modifications before being allowed to be restarted.
 They faced opposition by Japan's rural prefectures local governments.
 The construction of 14 additional nuclear power plants by 2030 was shelved.
-The share of nuclear electricity in 2011 of 29 percent was reduced in 2012 to about 2 percent, subjecting Japan as the world's third largest industrial nation to an unprecedented energy shortage and crisis, and lead to a negative balance of payments for its economy.
+The share of nuclear electricity in 2011 of 29 percent was reduced in 2012 to 2.5 percent of the maximum permissible level MPC, subjecting Japan as the world's third largest industrial nation to an unprecedented energy shortage and crisis, and lead to a negative balance of payments for its economy.